shahrk/ItemStockTracker/README.md

 ---
 ## Future Goals
-- We can suggest price compare for different products to the users where they will be shown the prices of the same product on the various paltforms.
+- We can show comparisons of prices for a product on different retailers.
+Users will be shown the prices of the same product on the various paltforms.
 The User can then select the best website to purchase that item.
 - We can havbe more supported retailers.
 For example, Nike.com, GAP.com, eabay.com etc.
 - Item dashboard: This item dashboard will show the basic information of the products including the size/color etc. User can choose to track speciifc product based on size and color.
 - Add Machine Learning: We can analyze and predict the prices in future using machine learning so that user can choose to wait until they gets their expected prices.